yosiefha/CapStone-CICD/design-document.md

 #### U7.
 Registration and Authentication
 _As a healthcare professional, I want the system to securely store patient records, ensuring compliance with healthcare data privacy regulations._

-#### U8.
-Registration and Authentication
-_As a healthcare professional, I want to view a patient's complete medical history, including past diagnoses, treatments, and test results, to make informed decisions._

 #### U9.
 Registration and Authentication
 _As a healthcare professional, I want to document patient diagnoses in a structured format, making it easier to review and share with other medical staff._